 HTG 109.
+Review for Boiler/Refrigeration

-REVIEW FOR BOILER/REFRIGERATION EXAMINATION......3 credit hours
+Examination......3 credit hours

-Prerequisite: Employed operating boilers or consent
+Prerequisite: Employed operating boilers or consent 3 hours per week (3-0)

 This course reviews major units of boiler operations and refrigeration to prepare candidates for passing licensing examinations.
 Students may prepare for low pressure, high pressure, third class, second class, first class, steam and/or refrigeration licensing.
 The course will be tailored to the license desired.